Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Two loans with similar monthly payments can differ substantially in total cost when terms or rates vary.
-A longer term lowers the monthly figure but raises total interest.
-A slightly upper rate on a shorter term can cost less overall.
-Comparing total cost — monthly times total months — reveals the true winner.
+Two loan offers with similar monthly payments can differ substantially in total cost when rates or terms vary.
+A longer term usually lowers the monthly figure but raises total interest paid; a slightly higher rate on a shorter term can sometimes cost less overall.
+This calculator computes the same metric for both loans — monthly payment × number of months — and shows which option produces a lower total under the inputs entered.
+Whether the cheapest-on-paper option is the right one for any specific borrower depends on cashflow constraints, risk preference, and other factors not modelled here.

 Example Scenario